Fourier transform from momentum space to twistor space: Abstract

 \section{Abstract}

-A Fourier transform from momentum space to twistor space is introduced in twistor string theory, for the first time, for the case where the twistor space is a three-dimensional real projective space, corresponding to ultra-hyperbolic spacetime.
-In this case, the Fourier transform is the same as in the standard analysis.
-However, when the twistor space is a three-dimensional complex projective space, corresponding to the complexified Minkowski space, some aspects of the Fourier transform have yet to be clarified.
-For example, no concrete method is known for calculating the complex integral, and nor is it known which functions it should be applied to or what results are obtained.
-In this paper, we define a Fourier transform for momentum-space functions in terms of a certain complex integral, assuming that the functions can be expanded as power series.
-We also define the inverse Fourier transform for twistor-space functions in terms of a certain complex integral.
-Then, we show that the momentum-space functions to which the Fourier transform can be applied and the twistor-space functions that are obtained can be represented in terms of cohomology groups.
-Furthermore, we show that the twistor operator representations popular in the twistor theory literature are valid for the Fourier transform and its inverse transform.
-We also show that the functions over which the application of the operators is closed can be represented in terms of cohomology groups.
+Several methods use the Fourier transform from momentum space to twistor space to analyze scattering amplitudes in Yang--Mills theory.
+However, the transform has not been defined as a concrete complex integral when the twistor space is a three-dimensional complex projective space.
+To the best of our knowledge, this is the first study to define it as well as its inverse in terms of a concrete complex integral.
+In addition, our study is the first to show that the Fourier transform is an isomorphism from the zeroth \v{C}ech cohomology group to the first one.
+Moreover, the well-known twistor operator representations in twistor theory literature are shown to be valid for the Fourier transform and its inverse transform.
+Finally, we identify functions over which the application of the operators is closed.